-I hope you enjoy the first chapter; it's pretty much introductory at this point to ease you all in, but please review and let me know what you think.
+I have always loved the construct and idea of marriage fics, and I have read and enjoyed some truly wonderful Harry/Sev ones and wanted to give my own a go.
+I hope you enjoy this first chapter, it's mostly introductory at this point to ease you all in, but let me know what you think.

 Why was it that he always seemed to end up in the Hospital Wing?
 He was fairly certain that he knew the place better than any other student, past or present.
 He stretched and flexed his arms above his head, easing his head from side to side, wincing as a sharp pain shot down his spine.
 He'd been instructed not to leave his bed for at least another day, but he was already starting to get a touch of cabin fever.
 Term had yet to begin and so few were around, save a couple of teachers.
 He was desperate for some company, if only to keep his mind off recent events.

-It seemed that Snape had lost his cover as a spy; the attack had been so sudden, so completely unexpected that he had had to act on the spot, making clear that his allegiance was to Harry and the Order, not to Voldemort.
+It seemed that Snape had lost his cover as a spy; the attack had been so sudden, so completely unexpected, that he had had to act on the spot, inescapably making clear that his allegiance was to Harry and the Order.
 The attack on Privet Drive had, it seemed, been known only to Voldemort himself, and Snape had been able to alert the Order only when they were in Little Whingeing itself.
 Apparently the man was expecting retribution of some kind and the Order were on the alert to expect dire reprisals for the loss Voldemort was suffering in the form of Snape's betrayal.
 He hadn't seen the man since the incident, but then, that wasn't exactly something he was complaining about.

 He still felt numb, the news of his relatives' deaths having still to affect him.
 He wasn't exactly waiting for the floodgates to open, but he was expecting to feel something, anything.
 He hadn't really processed the information, hadn't taken any of it in properly, though if he was honest, he didn't particularly want to examine his feelings too closely.